 But babies and children have much more sensitive skin than you or I. So if they tip a hot drink over, it can be much more serious.
 That’s why it’s important to know how to treat a burn or scald.

 Why is it a very common injury?

-Every week in the UK, 123 children are admitted to A&E with burns.
+Every week in the UK, over 100 children are admitted to A&E with burns.

 Parents and carers are very safety conscious and will do their best to keep dangerous items out of reach of children.
 So why are burn injuries so common in babies and toddlers?

 Well, as babies reach nine months old they start to move about more independently.
 They begin to explore their surroundings, grabbing everything in sight to learn more about the world around them.